Here’s how to connect your development to our utilities.

 Applying for a permit

-- Download the permit application or stop by City Hall and get an application at the Engineering Division counter.
+- Apply for a permit online or stop by City Hall and get an application at the Engineering Division counter.

 - Construction plans signed by a professional engineer are required for utility tap connections for a planned commercial building.
 This is typically the civil or site plan drawing.